 Amazon Changed My Product Category – A Troubleshooting Guide

 Specificity is king when it comes to designating your product line on the Amazon marketplace.
-By selecting the most appropriate browse node, and uploading all the relevant specs, you are doing everything to help your product line rank organically for relevant search terms.
+By selecting the most appropriate browse node and uploading all the relevant specs, you are doing everything to help your product line rank organically for relevant search terms.

 However, Amazon has been known to mysteriously change the product category designation for certain products without notice or reason.
 When this happens, most of the time the product will still be available for purchase on the Amazon marketplace, and there won’t be any immediate impact on existing advertising campaigns.

-Firstly, Amazon bots or Category Specialists may make the changes if they don’t agree with the initial category selection, potentially due to supporting evidence from customers/other sellers.
-Secondly, it’s been suggested that other competing sellers may purposefully push through a category change as an underhanded way to gain an algorithmic advantage within the crowded marketplace.
 And in some rare instances, it’s been reported that brand owners will actually lose control of their listing if they’ve been moved over to a gated category that requires seller approval.
 Unfortunately, Amazon won’t typically disclose why a category change occurred, even if the change turned out to be a mistake.

 t-tracks_toy